Get insider access

 0.8 lbs

 The Sony WH-1000XM5 have a decently comfortable fit.
 They're lighter than the Sony WH-1000XM4 Wireless, and it's easy to adjust the headband to fit your head.
-However, they don't feel as well-padded as the previous generation, as the padding on the ear cups is mushy rather than springy.
+However, they don't feel as comfortable as the previous generation, as the padding on the ear cups is mushy rather than springy.
 You may also have a gap between your head and the ear cups if you have long hair or wear glasses.
-Some users have reported experiencing discomfort with their fit, and depending on your head shape, the headband can feel heavy on the top of your head.
-It can cause pain during long listening sessions, especially if you have a small head.
+Some users have reported discomfort with their fit, and depending on your head shape, the headband can feel heavy on the top of your head.
+During prolonged listening sessions, the headband can cause discomfort, especially if you have a small head.
 Not everyone will experience this issue, though.

 7.6